Projects per year

 Research Funding Referee: 20+, nationally (e.g., EPSRC, MRC, UKRI) and internationally (e.g., Hungary, Italy), and peer-review for EU / QUB / UKRI, and regularly sits in EPSRC board panels.

-Editorial Work: Section Editor for Heliyon (Pharmaceutical Science, Pharmacology and Toxicology), Associate Editor at Frontiers in Medical Technology (Nano-Based Drug Delivery), Editor for Topical Collection in Pharmaceutics (3D Printing and Bioprinting Applications in Pharmaceutics), Guest Editor for 20+ Special Issues in International Refereed Journals (e.g., International Journal of Pharmaceutics, Polymers) and Editorial Board Member for 5+ Refereed Journals.
+Editorial Work: Editor for Heliyon (Pharmaceutical Sciences), Associate Editor at Innovation and Emerging Technologies, Associate Editor at Frontiers in Medical Technology (Nano-Based Drug Delivery), Editor for Topical Collection in Pharmaceutics (3D Printing and Bioprinting Applications in Pharmaceutics), Guest Editor for 20+ Special Issues in International Refereed Journals (e.g., International Journal of Pharmaceutics, Polymers) and Editorial Board Member for 5+ Refereed Journals.

-External Leadership: Committee Member of the Bio-Effective Surface Treatment (BEST) - Advisory Group, Committee Member of the British Standards Institute (BSI) AMT/8 for Additive Manufacturing, External Examiner in Pharmaceutics for UG courses at Newcastle University (UK), External Examiner at MSc Pharmaceutical Industry Advanced Training (PIAT) at University of Manchester (UK); PhD Programme Board at University of Urbino Carlo Bo (Italy); member of the External Evaluation Committee (EEC) for the evaluation & accreditation process for UG & PGT courses at Cyprus Agency for Quality Assurance and Accreditation in Higher Education, member of the evaluation panel(s) for the Election and Promotion of Faculty members in Greek Institutions, Viva Voce Postgraduate Examiner for PGR programmes (6 MRes and 26 Ph.D.) for National & International Institutions, and Invited Professor at Erasmus Mundus Joint Master Degree “Nanomedicine for Drug Delivery” (NANOMED) at University of Pavia (Italy; Oct 2018 – Present).
+External Leadership: Committee Member of the Bio-Effective Surface Treatment (BEST) - Advisory Group, Committee Member of the British Standards Institute (BSI) AMT/8 for Additive Manufacturing, External Examiner in Pharmaceutics for UG courses at Newcastle University (UK), External Examiner at MSc Pharmaceutical Industry Advanced Training (PIAT) at University of Manchester (UK); PhD Programme Board at University of Urbino Carlo Bo (Italy); member of the External Evaluation Committee (EEC) for the evaluation & accreditation process for UG & PGT courses at Cyprus Agency for Quality Assurance and Accreditation in Higher Education, member of the evaluation panel(s) for the Election and Promotion of Faculty members in Greek Institutions, Viva Voce Postgraduate Examiner for PGR programmes (MRes, MPhil, and Ph.D.; 30+) for National & International Institutions, and Invited Professor at Erasmus Mundus Joint Master Degree “Nanomedicine for Drug Delivery” (NANOMED; Oct 2018 – Present).
 Dimitrios also serves on numerous conference committees and scientific panels.

 Example of Awards: Royal Pharmaceutical Society (RPS) Science Award and Scottish Universities Life Sciences Alliance (SULSA) Leaders Scheme Award.

-Applying Nano & Microfabrication Techniques in the Manufacturing of Drug Delivery Systems, Medical Devices and Implants
+Applying Emerging Nano & Microfabrication Techniques in the Manufacturing of Drug Delivery Systems, Medical Devices, and Implants

 The Lamprou Lab is emerging new materials and manufacturing techniques, in order to address the challenges associated with the manufacture of pharmaceutical systems that will teach new tricks to old drugs and on the development of new personalised medical devices and implants.
 The current research hot-topics / themes in the lab, include: